jonnor/ESC-CNN-microcontroller/report/report.md

 A Convolutional Neural Network (CNN) is a neural network that uses convolutional layers in addition to (or instead of) fully-connected layers.
-One of the early examples of a CNN model was LeNet5 (1998)[@lecun1998gradient], which was successfully applied to recognition of handwritten digits.
+One of the early examples of a CNN model was LeNet5 (1998)[@lecun1998gradient], which was successfully applied to the recognition of handwritten digits.
 As seen in Figure \ref{fig:lenet-5}, the architecture uses two convolutional layers (with subsampling after each), followed by two fully-connected layers and then the output layer.